OperationCode/operationcode_old_site/README.md

 ### Spread the Word
 Join the conversation on [Twitter](https://twitter.com/operation_code) and [sign up](http://operationcode.org/action) to add your name to the petition.

-### Moving Soon
-Simultaneously, we'll be moving to a GitHub [organizational repo](https://github.com/operationcode) to better coordinate our efforts with developers.

 ### Acknowledgments
 Thanks to [Chris Hough](https://twitter.com/chrishough) for leading the first charge.

-Special thanks to all the amazing Ruby developers who've provided enormous encouragement and advice, and, military / Veteran's and supporters who have signed up!
+Special thanks to all the amazing Ruby developers who've provided enormous encouragement and advice, and, military / veterans and supporters who have signed up!

 Thank you.
 We couldn't have come this far without your feedback, comments, thoughts, advice and generous resource support.